fredericojordan/ccstats/README.md

 # CodeClimate Organization Statistics

-Given an GitHub organization within CodeClimate, fetch all their tracked repositories and sorted them by test coverage.
+Given a GitHub organization within CodeClimate, fetch all their tracked repositories and sorted them by test coverage.

 ## Requirements